Egypt's rulers tell pro-Mursi protesters to quit camps

 The new government's transition plan envisions parliamentary elections in about six months, to be followed by a presidential vote.
 The Brotherhood says the army has mounted a coup against a legitimate elected leader and wants nothing to do with the plan.

-"The military was asked to intervene by millions and millions of people, all of whom were afraid of a descendance into chaos, into violence," he told Pakistan's GEO TV.

-"And the military did not take over, to the best of our judgment so - so far."

-Egypt's government was buoyed by huge pro-army rallies in response to a call by army chief General Abdel Fattah al-Sisi for Egyptians to give him a mandate to crack down on "violence and terrorism".
+The government was buoyed by huge pro-army rallies on Friday in response to a call by army chief General Abdel Fattah al-Sisi for Egyptians to give him a mandate to crack down on "violence and terrorism".

 "These statements won't deter peaceful protesters and will only increase their determination and resolve to fulfil their demands for a return of legitimacy, and they will not leave the squares until legitimacy returns," he said.